 Children have the opportunity to exercise their memory when they try to remember what cards they have (if they are playing one of the versions that allow limited or no peeking).
 They also learn that when another player takes a low card from the DISCARD pile, it is wise to remember where the player placed it, so that if they get a chance to take it (by drawing a SWAP card), they will know which card to swap.

-Perspective taking is promoted in this game as children learn how to hide their cards from the other players and to control their reactions to cards, in order not to draw attention to low cards that could be taken by another player (when a SWAP card is
+Perspective taking is promoted in this game as children learn how to hide their cards from the other players and to control their reactions to cards, in order not to draw attention to low cards that could be taken by another player (when a SWAP card is drawn).

-Included on this CD are 4 versions of the game.
 The versions range in difficulty from the Ultra-Peek version (the easiest, and usually used only briefly for learning how to play the game) to the Peek version (slightly harder), to the Outside Peek version (slightly harder still), to the standard rules (the hardest).
 By playing with the children, teachers can usually determine which version is most appropriate.
 Preschoolers tend to prefer the Peek version.

 The Ultra-Peek version requires that all of the POWER cards be removed from the deck.
 For the Peek version, just the PEEK cards are removed.
 However, if children have difficulty using the POWER cards, all of them can be removed.